aws-samples/serverless-patterns/eventbridge-sfn-terraform/README.md

-# EventBridge to Step Function
+# EventBridge to Step Functions

-This pattern demonstrates executing a Step Function using an EventBridge rule.
+This pattern demonstrates executing a Step Functions using an EventBridge rule.

 In this example, the EventBridge rule specified in `main.tf` filters the events based upon the criteria in the `aws_cloudwatch_event_rule` block.
-When matching events are sent to EventBridge that trigger the rule, they are delivered as a JSON event payload (see "Example event payload from EventBridge to SQS" in the README) to the Step Function as an Input.
+When matching events are sent to EventBridge that trigger the rule, they are delivered as a JSON event payload (see "Example event payload from EventBridge to SQS" in the README) to the Step Functions as an Input.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-sfn